telepresenceio/telepresence/docs/v2.3/install/helm.md

     app.kubernetes.io/name: staging
 ```

-You can also use `kubectl label` to add the label to an existing namespace, e.g.:
+You can also use `kubectl label` to add the label to an existing namespace, e.g:

 ```shell
 kubectl label namespace staging app.kubernetes.io/name=staging